sbabcoc/Selenium-Foundation/docs/TransitionErrorDetection.md

 * While waiting for a container (i.e. - page or component) that implements completion reporting to finish loading
 * While waiting for a reference element to go stale when transitioning to a landing page that doesn't implement load completion reporting

+Pay special attention to the second scenario.
+Your registered error detectors may be called in the context of page components; you can't assume that the context is always going to be a page object.
+If you always want to scan the entire page, you can use global XPath selectors in your implementations.
+This is the approach employed in the examples below.
+Alternatively, you can implement detectors that only examine specific contexts or context types (i.e. - `context instanceof SpecificComponent`).

 ###### Detector for '404 - Page Not Found'
 ```java
 package com.example;